pombase/allele_qc/readme.md

 * Downloads the `fasta` sequence files from the latest PomBase release.
 * Creates a "genome dictionary" (see `load_genome.py`) and stores it in the file `data/genome.pickle`.

-## Allele syntax

-TODO, mention also chained mutations, comma-separated.

 ## Analysis

 ### Defining syntax rules

-We define "syntax rules" representing the syntax of a type of mutation as dictionaries in a python list that we call a "grammar" (see `grammar.py` and `models.py`).
-Below an example of a rule to represent single aminoacid mutations, in the form of `VP-120-AA` (Valine and Proline in position 120 and 121 replaced by Alanines).
+We define "syntax rules" representing the syntax of a type of mutation as dictionaries in a python list that we call a "grammar".
+The dictionaries are parsed into `SyntaxRule` objects (see [models.py](models.py)).

+A full grammar can be found in [grammar.py](grammar.py).
+Below an example of a rule to represent several single aminoacid mutations, in the form of `VP-120-AA` (Valine and Proline in position 120 and 121 replaced by Alanines).

 ```python
 aa = 'GPAVLIMCFYWHKRQNEDST'